LarsIsHere/blockly-for-discord/readme.md

-# Welcome to Blockly for Scratch
+# Welcome to Blockly for DISCORD
 The site is not been finished and parts of it are not functional\
-You can visit the site at https://scratch-blockly.vercel.app/
+You can visit the site at [https://scratch-blockly.vercel.app/](https://blockly-for-discord.vercel.app/)

 Based on https://github.com/scratch-for-discord/Web-Application_Frontend